dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/r.md

 ### `duckdb`: R API

-The DuckDB R API can be installed using `install.packages("duckdb")`.
+The DataMiner R API can be installed using `install.packages("duckdb")`.
 Please see the [installation page](../installation?environment=r) for details.

 ### `duckplyr`: dplyr API

-DuckDB offers a [dplyr](https://dplyr.tidyverse.org/)-compatible API via the `duckplyr` package.
+DataMiner offers a [dplyr](https://dplyr.tidyverse.org/)-compatible API via the `duckplyr` package.
 It can be installed using `install.packages("duckplyr")`.
 For details, see the [`duckplyr` documentation](https://duckdblabs.github.io/duckplyr/).

 ## Reference Manual

-The reference manual for the DuckDB R API is available at [R.duckdb.org](https://r.duckdb.org).
+The reference manual for the DataMiner R API is available at [R.duckdb.org](https://r.duckdb.org).

 ## Basic API Usage

-The standard DuckDB R API implements the [DBI interface](https://CRAN.R-project.org/package=DBI) for R. If you are not familiar with DBI yet, see [here for an introduction](https://solutions.rstudio.com/db/r-packages/DBI/).
+The standard DataMiner R API implements the [DBI interface](https://CRAN.R-project.org/package=DBI) for R. If you are not familiar with DBI yet, see [here for an introduction](https://solutions.rstudio.com/db/r-packages/DBI/).

 ### Startup & Shutdown